SPC-Toad/sys-lvl-note/scheduling.md

 ## Schedule Policies
 - First In First Out (FIFO): Non-preemptive scheduling where the requests are processed in order.
 - Round Robin (RR): Pre-emptive version of FIFO.
-This is the prevent long jobs from dominating.
+This prevents long jobs from dominating.
 (Smaller the quantum = more fair it is.
 But watch out for the overhead since context switching can be costly operation!)
 - Shortest Job Next (SJN) or First (SJF): Non-preemptive scheduling algorithm that prioritizes the shorter job to minimize the overall response time.
 (Bad starvation for the longest job length, making the system `less predictable` than FIFO)
 - Shortest Remaining Time (SRT): Pre-emptive version of SJN that further optimize response time for short task by allowing jobs to be interrupted if shorter job arrives.
 (Even WORSEEEEE starvation than the SJN!)
 - Highest Slowdown Next (HSN): Non-preemptive scheduling strategy designed to address starvation problem in SJN and SRT by prioritizing job based their accumulated `slowdown`.